Sami Niku

-Sami Niku (born 10 October 1996) is a Finnish professional ice hockey defenceman currently playing with JYP Jyväskylä of the Liiga.
-Niku was selected by the Winnipeg Jets in the 7th round (198th overall) of the 2015 NHL Entry Draft.
+Sami Niku (born 10 October 1996) is a Finnish professional ice hockey defenceman currently playing with Lausanne HC of the National League (NL).
+He was selected in the seventh round, 198th overall, by the Winnipeg Jets of the National Hockey League (NHL) in the 2015 NHL Entry Draft.

 Playing career

 Niku made his Liiga debut playing with JYP Jyväskylä during the 2014–15 Liiga season.